cosmic-plus/js-loopcall/README.md

 ![Downloads](https://badgen.net/npm/dt/@cosmic-plus/loopcall)
 ![Bundle](https://badgen.net/badgesize/gzip/cosmic-plus/js-loopcall-web/master/loopcall.js?label=bundle)

+Implements limitless advanced queries to Stellar Horizon nodes.

+## Introduction

-**Loopcall** is a tiny library that enable unlimited complex queries to Horizon nodes.
-It takes a _CallBuilder_ and accept a few optional parameter.
+**Loopcall** is a tiny library that enables unlimited complex queries to Horizon nodes.
+It takes a _CallBuilder_ and accepts a few optional parameters.
 It returns an array of records similar to the ones returned by `CallBuilder.call()`.

 ## Installation